puniverse/pulsar/docs/index.md

 ### Sending and Receiving Messages

-An actor's mailbox is a channel, that can be obtained with the `mailbox-of` function.
+An actor's mailbox is a channel that can be obtained with the `mailbox-of` function.
 You can therefore send a message to an actor like so:

 ~~~ clojure
 (snd (mailbox-of actor) msg)